 Carbon Negative and climate positive are two similar terms.
 It occurs when a company removes or capture more CO2 from the atmosphere than it even emits.
 Then, the company has a negative amount of carbon emissions and positively impacts the climate.

 So let’s go deeper: to become climate positive, a company needs to understand exactly what its carbon footprint is.
-For example, if the North Face wants to launch a carbon-positive beanie, they would need to calculate the product's total carbon footprint: from the energy required to produce and distribute a product, to the emissions associated with sourcing and production, and end-to-life products.
+For example, if The North Face wants to launch a carbon-positive beanie, they would need to calculate the product's total carbon footprint: from the energy required to produce and distribute a product, to the emissions associated with sourcing and production, and end-to-life products.
 The company would need also to tackle additional measures to capture more carbon.

 As becoming carbon neutral or climate positive for companies is soon become the new trend or new gold, some firms are already seeing further and tend to erase the totality of their historical footprint.
 Microsoft was one of the first major companies to make the announcement, quickly followed by Google.
+Meanwhile, as the EU aims to become the first continent to become carbon neutral, companies and individuals must rapidly reduce their carbon footprint.